-Take a look at your account database in the Salesforce ‘Account’ object.
+Take a look at your SMB database via the Salesforce ‘Account’ object.
 Do you even have the right account records for target accounts?
 Do you have a bunch of off-target account records?
 Do you have a bunch of lead/contact records in Salesforce for accounts that you shouldn’t be targeting anyway?
 Get your ‘Account’ object in order first, so you don’t spend time and money enriching and updating lead records for off-target accounts.
 Investing in your account records first will keep you focused on the right targets and help shape your lead database.

 Make sure that Leads, via a lookup field, can be tied to corresponding accounts just as can be done, by default, with contact records.
 (This is lead-to-account matching).